rigogomes123/UNIT_17_MOBILE_APP/README.md

 ###### Structure and Clarity:

 Before getting into the complicated details of real code,psuedocode assisted me in outlining the structure and logic of my future application in simple, human redable terms.
 I was able to see how each feature such as timer, workout counting, and drink tracking and would function together thanks to this.

+###### Easier Collaboration:

+A universal instrument for communication is psuedocode.
+Psuedocode is understandable and accessible for stakeholders and team members.

+###### Foundation for development:

+For developing this projetc, psuedocode served as a blueprint.Since the logic and flow have already been sketched out, it is considerably simpler to conver psuedocode into actual code.